Tamanna-Sweety/Tamanna-Sweety/README.md

 <h1 align="center">Sweety is here... 👋</h1>

 ### 👨‍🎓 About Me

-I am **Tamanna Akter Sweety**, and a **Computer Science and Engineering student** at **Uttara University, Bangladesh**.
-I am developing my skills step by step with a strong focus on writing clean code, improving problem-solving ability, and understanding core web technologies.
+I am **Tamanna Akter Sweety**, a **Computer Science and Engineering student** at **Uttara University, Bangladesh**.
+I am developing my skills step by step with a strong focus on writing clean code, improving my problem-solving ability, and understanding core web technologies.
-My goal is to build real projects, understand best practices, and grow into a confident developer.
+My goal is to build real-world projects, understand industry best practices, and grow into a confident developer.

 ---